The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

 We show that $2$-Greendlinger Condition is satisfied by induction on the number of cells.

-First let us prove that all cells in $D$ are embedded and that the intersection of two cells consists of exactly one cell.
-Since $X$ is CAT(0), no square in $D$ has two consecutive edges glued, because otherwise on of the vertex links in $X$ would contain a loop.
-Similarly if there are two squares with $\geq2$ consecutive common edges in $D$, then since $X$ is CAT(0) they are mapped to the same square in $X$, thus $D$ is not minimal.
+\begin{stepp} All cells in $D$ are embedded and that the intersection of two cells consists of exactly one cell. \end{stepp} Since $X$ is non-positively curved, no square in $D$ has two consecutive edges glued, because otherwise on of the vertex links in $X$ would contain a loop.
+Similarly if there are two squares with $\geq2$ consecutive common edges in $D$, then since $X$ is non-positively curved they are mapped to the same square in $X$, thus $D$ is not minimal.
 See Figure~\ref{twosq}.

 Suppose that $S$ is a non-embedded square in $D$.
 Let $P\to\partial S$ be a minimal subpath whose endpoints are mapped to the same point in $D$ such that $S$ is not contained in the subdiagram $D'$ of $D$ bounded by $P$.
 See the left diagram in Figure~\ref{notembeddedsquare}.